dotnet/infer/README.md

 * `build` folder contains the YAML definitions for the Continuous Integration builds and the specification files for the nuget packages.

-* `docs` folder contains the scripts for bulding API documentation and for updating https://dotnet.github.io/infer.
+* `docs` folder contains the scripts for building API documentation and for updating https://dotnet.github.io/infer.
 Please refer to [README.md](docs/README.md) for more details.

 ## Build and Test